-If you’re lost for ideas, check my online tools post for resources that can help you find recipes.
+If you’re lost for ideas, check my customisable groceries list to help you organise what you already have and see what you need to buy.
 Just remember to go into this with an open mind!
-Sometimes the weirdest sounding combinations end up tasting the best.
+Sometimes the weirdest sounding combinations end up tasting the best!

 If you haven’t yet, you should check my list of 10 basic ingredients to always have around.
 The great thing about it, is that it can be modified as the weather changes without breaking the bank or going to specialty stores.

 On the original post I go through different options and give you some ideas for easy recipes.
 During spring, you may want to find some lighter and fresher varieties instead of using the heavier ones that thrive during winter.
 Flavoured oils, red and spring onions, and nut and seed butters are great for salads.
 Mix all three with some lemon juice or vinegar (or any acid from my customisable shopping list) and you will get a fantastic creamy salad dressing in seconds.

 And if you haven’t tried it yet, homemade yogurt is extremely easy to make and a great snack and breakfast for those warmer days (especially during late spring when berries and stone fruits come around).
 Or, maybe, you can try your hand at growing something.
 Spring onions are really easy to grow at home in small containers, and you don’t even need to plant them from seed.
 All you have to do is buy some and plant the root part.

 If you need some help making those heavy winter root vegetables that are still lingering around feel lighter, you are in luck!
 Many herbs are in season throughout Spring.